port-labs/port-docs/docs/quickstart.md

 #### From the UI

-To create the environment Blueprint from the UI, repeat the steps you took in [creating a service Blueprint from the UI](#from-the-ui) using the environment JSON.
+To create the environment Blueprint from the UI, repeat the steps you took in [creating a service Blueprint from the UI](#from-the-ui) using the environment Blueprint JSON.

 #### From the API